If you have focused all your retirement planning energy on your 401(k) account, you may be missing a key piece of the puzzle: Social Security.

 The age at which you start collecting Social Security makes a big difference in the size of your checks.

 For example, if you start receiving benefits immediately, at age 62, your checks will be forever 20% to 30% smaller than if you had waited until you reached your full retirement age.
-Here are “7 Reasons You Should Not Claim Social Security Early.”
+Here are “7 Reasons Not to Take Social Security at Age 62.”

 On the other hand, if you don’t expect to live to a very old age, it may be a good idea to claim that money now.
 It depends on your circumstances.
-Here are “5 Reasons You Should Claim Social Security ASAP.”
+Here are “5 Times When It’s Smart to Claim Social Security Early.”

 3. Hold on until age 70